openharmony/docs/en/application-dev/reference/apis/js-apis-webview.md

     }
 })

 // 3.
-Use h5Port to send messages to the eTS side. function PostMsgToEts(data) {
+Use h5Port to send messages to the ArkTS side. function PostMsgToEts(data) {
     if (h5Port) {
       h5Port.postMessage(data);